clminter/stocks-analysis/README.md

 # **Stock Analysis: VBA Code Performance**
 ## Project Overview
+#### For selected stocks over a two year period, the original code analyzed total volume of trading and return of each stock for each year.
+This initial project was then expanded to include the possibility to analyze ALL stocks over this period.
+This required refactoring of the code and testing the time elapsed between the original code and the refactored code to determine that the refactoring indeed created a more efficient model.
+## **Challenges**
 #### Project focuses on developing the coding skills necessary to create:
 1. 'for loops', 'if-then' statements, 'indices', 'logical operators' and 'arrays' in order to analyze stock market data.
 2. visual, numeric and conditional cell formating for more appealing and emphatic output.